PhilippeItsMe/ci-passeport-chats-et-chiens-portfolio5-v2/README.md

 4. Deploying the main branch via Heroku's dashboard or automatic deployment settings.

 #### Database Management
-The **Code Institute PostgreSQL database** is utilized for robust and reliable data storage during development and deployment.
+The **Heroku PostgreSQL database** is utilized for robust and reliable data storage during development and deployment.
 This relational database system supports advanced features such as indexing and transaction management, making it suitable for handling complex queries and ensuring optimal performance.

 Students can access and configure the CI database to:
 - Manage user and application data.